Information for International Applicants

 Meet Neil from the Philippines

 Neil was a nurse in a big hospital with 600 beds in the Philippines for 6 years.
 Because he wanted to support his family financially, he decided to come to Germany as a migrant worker.
 Today Neil works in our trauma surgery department.
-Get to now him and his story in the video (in German).
+Get to know him and his story in the video (in German).
 Or read his story in English here.

 Frequently Asked Questions